Nagoya Civic Assembly Hall

 Nagoya Civic Assembly Hall (名古屋市公会堂, Nagoya-shi Kōkaidō) is a concert and civic hall located in Tsuruma Park, Shōwa-ku, Nagoya, Japan.

-Opened on 10 October 1930 to commemorate the marriage of Emperor Shōwa (Hirohito), the 3,000-seat hall was hailed at the time as one of the largest auditoriums in the country.
+Opened on 10 October 1930 to commemorate the marriage of Emperor Hirohito, the 3,000-seat hall was hailed at the time as one of the largest auditoriums in the country.

-The reinforced-concrete building survived the World War II air raids and the subsequent Allied requisition and remains one of the city’s best-preserved examples of early Shōwa-period public architecture.
+The reinforced-concrete building survived the World War II air raids and the subsequent Allied requisition and remains one of the city’s best-preserved examples of early Shōwa period public architecture.

 Architecture and facilities

 The exterior presents a symmetrical composition with tall arched windows and vertical ribbed pilasters; the interior was renovated in 2018–2019 with historically sensitive seating supplied by the original manufacturer, Kotobuki Seating, restoring the 1930 colour palette and art deco motifs.